Hotel Front Desk Agent

 "Anyone showing up to my door with any service will get at least a $2 cash tip minimum, just for the effort."
 That's their job is it not?
 To bring orders to rooms?
 I wouldn't consider it extra effort.
 Tips used to be optional, it's become an issue.

-Asked by Kat about 11 years ago
+Asked by Kat over 11 years ago

 Sure, it's their job, but what they are paid as a base wage is typically factoring in that they are going to offset that wage by receiving gratuity.
 Room service attendants, door and bellmen (and women) can make a decent amount in gratuity if their hotel is busy and/or consistently frequented by affluent guests.
 However, just as many people on average do NOT tip as do, it's very hard to predict.
 My thought process is, if you tip, you will often see a return the NEXT time you call.
 Remember, if you are super-cheap AND a jerk, the staff will talk amongst themselves and you likely will not get speedy service the next time you ask for it.
 If you just so happen to not have cash on you, no problem, it's just $2-ish, we understand, just offset THAT by being nice and thanking for good service instead.